documentcloud/documentcloud-pages/README.md

 # Browser Compatibility

-* The unenhanced markup (effectively, noscript) is compatible with everything unless being served on an HTTPS page, in which case it requires an SNI-compatible browser (aka anything besides [IE on XP](https://github.com/documentcloud/documentcloud/issues/278)).
+* Unenhanced markup (effectively, noscript) is compatible with everything unless being served on an HTTPS page, in which case it requires an SNI-compatible browser (aka anything besides [IE on XP](https://github.com/documentcloud/documentcloud/issues/278)).
 * Enhanced markup is compatible with IE8+ on Vista+ and all the other usual suspects.

 # Participating